 Although SIA courses are amongst the largest in the World, we manage to maintain very intimate training groups of between 4 and 8, but with no more then 8 students per trainer.
 This allows us to match similar ability levels per group and means no student should ever feel as if they are falling behind or being held back because of the group they are in.

-Holding an Austrian qualification may be of a huge advantage after BREXIT as it is unclear if Austria, together with other ski nations, will accept all qualification outside of the EU.
-In terms of employment, it is still unknown as no terms have been agreed at this stage.
-It may become a requirement from UK residents to gain a suitable VISA to work in the EU.
+Holding an Austrian qualification may be of a huge advantage post-Brexit as it is unclear if Austria, together with other ski nations, will accept all qualification outside of the EU.

-We have a number of options which allow you to enjoy a winter season which is not affected by BREXIT, including our Japan Internship or our BASI L1&L2 Courses in Morzine, France.
+We have a number of options which allow you to enjoy a winter season which is not affected by BREXIT, including our Japan Internship, our BASI L1&L2 Courses in Morzine, France and our 11 week Gap Instructor Courses (ski or snowboard) in Austria.

 The use of your own vehicle is subject to the law of the land.
 We have no objection to participants arriving and using their own vehicles but it is important that you make yourself aware of the law involving having a vehicle here for prolonged periods, such as insurance and safety requirements.
 Also driving conditions can be hazardous especially for those not used to snow and ice.